RoboticAgents/trudytheturtle/writing/report.md

 ## Challenges and Learning Experiences

-TODO: Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.
+Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.
+A: At first we had trouble conntecting to the robot and getting it to move.

 ## Team Work